 In light of these facts, it would be quite irresponsible to encourage anybody to enter that lifestyle by pretending its highest point is equivalent to the fundamental institution of society.
 The trouble is, homosexuality is neither cut and dried, nor set in stone.
 At least half of those attracted to the same sex are also attracted to the opposite sex ie they are bisexual, and therefore capable of a normal sex life if they so chose.
 There is also the tragedy of the seduction of the innocent.
 Sexual molestation as a child is a well known risk factor for the development of homosexuality, and many homosexuals date their same sex attraction to such an event.
 Furthermore, research in several nations has consistently found that same sex attraction is a passing phase for many teenagers.
 Between two-thirds and three-quarters of those who are wholly or predominately homo at age 16 will be wholly or predominantly hetero at age 26 - provided he/she in not initiated into the homosexual lifestyle.
 A friend of mine who has been married - to a woman! - for nearly 40 years had a crush on me at high school.
 If you had been his parents, would you have wanted him to receive this booklet at school?

 And what if a person is 100% dyed-in-the-wool homosexual?
 The downside of the lifestyle is still there.
-If you cannot live a normal life, it is a bad policy to adopt an abnormal one.
+If you cannot live a normal life, it is a bad idea to adopt an abnormal one.
 It is a reminder that the reason we reject such activities is not due to "hatred", but out of compassion for those at risk.

 5. It is repressive.